devanshu-shopos/red_masking/README.md

 ## 📞 Support & FAQ

-**Q: How accurate is the shirt detection?**
+**Q: How accurate is the object detection?**
-A: GroundingDINO achieves ~90%+ accuracy on clear shirt images.
-Performance depends on image quality and garment visibility.
+A: GroundingDINO achieves ~90%+ accuracy on clear object images.
+Performance depends on image quality and object visibility.

+**Q: What objects can I detect?**
+A: Any object!
+Use custom prompts like: "shirt", "jacket", "pants", "clothing", "bag", "hat", "shoes", etc. The system supports any text-describable object.

-**Q: Can I detect other objects?**
+**Q: How do I use custom prompts?**
-A: Yes!
-Use `-p "jacket"`, `-p "pants"`, `-p "clothing"`, etc. or modify the script.
+A: Simply add the prompt as the third parameter: `./red_mask_minimal image.jpg output_name "your_object"`

 **Q: What image sizes are supported?**
 A: Any size.
 Larger images take longer to process but produce better results.